0xTamil/awesome-low-level/README.md

 - **[cppreference](https://en.cppreference.com/)**: The go-to reference site for the C++ language and standard library.
 It's incredibly useful when you need to check details about a feature or function, but it's generally better as a reference than as a primary learning resource.

-Starting with LearnCpp, using a book that matches your experience level, and relying on cppreference whenever you need to look something up is more than enough to build a strong foundation.
 As you become more comfortable with C++, you can also explore other approaches to structuring performance-oriented software:

 - **[Data-Oriented Design Resources](https://github.com/dbartolini/data-oriented-design)**: A collection of resources for learning about data-oriented design and performance.